Family Gp Sheets

 least 50 years old are available online without charge at

 Missouri State Archives advanced search.
-This is a copy of the
+This is an

 official Missouri Death Certificate, but it is not embossed as a legal